Cortex Command

 - 23 % negative mentions

-The game's optimization has received mixed reviews, with many players noting significant performance issues, including severe lag, crashes, and FPS drops, particularly during intense gameplay.
-While recent updates have improved performance somewhat, a powerful CPU with strong single-core capabilities is still necessary for a smooth experience.
-Overall, while the game is enjoyable, its optimization flaws hinder its full potential.
+The game's optimization has received significant criticism, with many players reporting severe performance issues, including crashes, lag, and FPS drops, particularly during intense gameplay.
+While recent updates have improved performance somewhat, a high-performance CPU is still necessary to avoid major slowdowns, and the overall optimization remains mediocre.
+Despite these challenges, players find the game enjoyable and appreciate its modding capabilities, indicating that it has potential if optimization issues are addressed.

 “I was worried for a while that they had given up on it, but now that there's more updates coming out, especially those that help performance, I'm very pleased with it.”